Celayix Home » How To Manage Predictive Scheduling Laws

 • Warehouse service

 Employees are covered by this law if they meet certain requirements.
-They must make $26 an hour or $50,000 a year.
+They must make at most $26 an hour or $50,000 a year.
 The ordinance provides employees with the following benefits:

 • The right to decline unscheduled hours